Boamorte8/boa-payments/docs/improves.md

 - Study more about design systems
 - Study about a11y
-- Review concepts from javascrip weird parts
+- Review concepts from javascript weird parts
 - Review concepts from angular
 - Study about google javascript style guide
 - To do other features of the app